GrindeLab/PCA/code/README.md

 Next, we used two rounds of the iterative procedure proposed by [Conomos et al.](https://www.sciencedirect.com/science/article/pii/S0002929715004930) to identify a subset of mutually unrelated individuals.
 This procedure is implemented by the TOPMed Analysis Pipeline and is split into multiple sub-steps.
+See the [Relatedness and Population structure](https://github.com/UW-GAC/analysis_pipeline#relatedness-and-population-structure) section of the TOPMed Analaysis Pipeline documentation for more details.

 ### `step3a_king.sh`

 Run `KING` to get initial kinship estimates.

+When running this step on your own dataset, you can/should update:

+- the location of the TOPMed Analaysis Pipeline directory (see `pipeline` on line 2)
+- the configuration file (`config/king.config`)
+- the name of the `--cluster file` (line 5)

 *Note that `KING` will need to be installed prior to running this step.
 If you installed all of the software associated with the TOPMed Analysis Pipeline, you should have done this already.*